matwrob/blvresearch/README.md

 portfolio for the next holding period, we should hold this portfolio starting at the earliest on the next day this is obtained by shifting portfolio.members by 1 position

+PortfolioDates:
+* determines days when security selection is performed
+* determines days when portfolio construction is changed
+* takes a number of variables on init:
+    0. date_index = set of dates that are only taken into account when when determining rebalancing days and ranking days
+    1. ranking_periods = number of periods used to calculate certain characteristics, to determine which securities to include in portfolio in the nearest future
+    2. pause_periods = number of periods we should wait after determining the next portfolio structure, before actually holding it
+    3. holding_periods = number of periods we will be holding a given set of stocks in our portfolio
+    4. date_resampling_frequency = frequency with which initial date index
+                                   should be resampled